 b.
 RBC lysis: RBC lysis results in increased phosphatidylserine exposure in surviving cells .
 As a result, living cells may be recognized as dead by the dead cell removal microbeads.
 In such cases, Dead Cell Removal can be carried out prior to RBC lysis.

 c.
 Stress of tissue dissociation: The stress of tissue dissociation may result in phosphatidylserine being presented on the cell surface in otherwise viable cells .
 The tissue dissociation protocol may need to be optimized to reduce stress on cells.

 d.
-Presence of activated platelets: When working with cell samples containing platelets,e.g., blood samples, wash samples carefully at low centrifugation speed (200×g) in order to remove platelets.
+Presence of activated platelets: When working with cell samples containing platelets,e.g., blood samples, wash samples carefully at low centrifugation speed (200×g for 8 minutes) in order to remove platelets.
 Dead Cell Removal MicroBeads bind to activated platelets.
 Activated platelets also bind to leukocytes, e.g., monocytes.
 In this case, viable cells bound to activated platelets would be retained in the magnetic field and reduce the recovery of living cells.